Frequently Asked Questions for

 No. I recommend trying different methods to get your dog to eat the organ (freezing into cubes, cutting it up into small pieces, mixing it with other ingredients in the plan, etc.) if your dog is "picky" with eating certain foods.
 (See below)

-My dog doesn't like to eat the organs.
+My dog doesn't like to eat organs.
 What should I do?

-Krill oil is one of the cleanest form of omega-3’s compared to other fish oils.
-If you were to replace it, I recommend Bonnie and Clyde’s fish oil.
-It contains vitamin E, unlike other oils, which helps preserve the oil.
-The Vitamin E in the Bonnie and Clyde fish oil is not mean to replace the Vitamin E in your dogs meals.
+I recommend Bonnie and Clyde’s fish oil because it contains vitamin E, unlike other oils, which helps preserve the oil.
+The Vitamin E in the Bonnie and Clyde fish oil is not meant to replace the Vitamin E in your dog's meals.